tinzzyli/tinzzyli.github.io/_posts/2023-03-22-data-structure-3.md

 ## Max Heap Insert

-Tricky: re-use code MaxHeapIncreaseKey
+1. Tricky: re-use code MaxHeapIncreaseKey
-**Note that:**
-Implementation below copy the original array, which means modifications are made on the new array, be careful.
+2. Implementation below copy the original array, which means modifications are made on the new array, be careful.

 ```java
 public static void MaxHeapInsert(double[] a, double value){
     double[] heap = new double[a.length+1];